 Treatments that do not work

-When regular treatments don’t seem to work, it is very tempting to try alternative methods.
+When regular treatments do not seem to work, it is very tempting to try alternative methods.
 Some treatments are promoted online as “miracle cures.”
 But there is no point wasting money and time on treatments that do nothing.
 Keep this in mind when you and your doctor are thinking about which treatments to try.

 Various alternative treatments have been suggested for Ménière’s disease, including acupuncture, acupressure, neck manipulation, tai chi, hyperbaric oxygen, ginkgo biloba, niacin, ginger root, vitamins, homeopathic remedies, oatmeal and zinc.
 But there is no good evidence that these treatments work.